chemosim-lab/M2OR/README.md

 # M2OR : Database of Olfactory Receptors-Molecule Measurments

-The sense of smell, is initiated by the binding of odorant to specific receptors expressed at the surface of olfactory neuron.
+The sense of smell, is initiated by the activation specific receptors expressed at the surface of olfactory neuron, induced by the binding of an odorant.
 This first step activates signaling pathways leading to the perception of distinct odors.
 To gain a deeper understanding of the molecular mechanisms involved in olfaction, we have gathered a database of OR-odorant pairs, drawn from published literature and public databases.
 It includes over 51,483 unique pairs of ORs-molecules.
 The database contains